abogdanova/SwarmGE/README.md

 1. The core Python `random` module, and
 2. The numpy `np.random` module.

 Both of these RNGs are set using the same seed.
-When the `RANDOM_SEED` parameter is set, and providing the grammar and fitness functions remain unchanged, then PonyGE2 will produce identical results to any previous run executed using this random seed.
+When the `RANDOM_SEED` parameter is set, and provided the grammar, fitness function, and all parameters remain unchanged, then PonyGE2 will produce identical results to any previous run executed using this random seed.

 ### Examples

 An example parameters file for seeding runs with a number of individuals has been included in the parameters folder under `seed_run_target.txt`.
-An example folder with a range of compatible formatting types for seeding target solutions is included in the `seeds` directory.
+An example folder named `example_pop` with a range of compatible formatting types for seeding target solutions is included in the `seeds` directory.

 # References
 ------------